Last Updated: May 2022

-Maybe the food and water bowls are kept inside, away from bugs and freezing temperatures.
-Maybe your neighbor goes to work at 3 a.m. and feeds the dog then.
-Maybe there’s a dog door you can’t see.
+Food and water bowls might be kept inside away from bugs and freezing temperatures.
+The owner might leave for work at 3 a.m. and feed the dog then.
+There might be a dog door you can’t see.

 Animals need protection from the elements while outdoors to ensure their welfare and well-being.